 Christmas is used as more of a motif but they use of a Christmas song to help with a scare is a nice touch as well as the Holiday gives some insight to character motivation and backstory.

 Most of what the Gremlins do in the movie only borders on horror and the tone is more of a comedy so it’s not so dark that older children can’t enjoy it.

-Edward Scissorhands is a dark fantasy romance that combines the themes of Beauty and the Beast, Pinocchio, Hunchback to create a bittersweet yet whimsical movie.
+Edward Scissorhands is a dark fantasy romance that combines the themes of Beauty and the Beast, Pinocchio, and Hunchback of Notre Dame to create a bittersweet yet whimsical movie.

 Directed by Tim Burton and released in America on December 14th, 1990, Edward Scissorhands tells the story of lonely artificial boy, Edward, who was left incomplete with only scissors for hands.
 He is taken in by a suburban family and at first the neighborhood likes him and his artistry in cutting, trimming and carving but the after a fashion the neighbors turn on him and he forced to return to his loneliness.
 It starred Johnny Depp and Winona Ryder.